If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 To release your music to digital stores worldwide, plans start from $14.99/year.

-You can signup for free to Music Xray to get connected to music industry professionals.
+You can sign up for free to Music Xray to get connected to music industry professionals who are looking interested in lyrics for sale.

 Upload your lyrics to receive feedback and the opportunity to pitch to producers, record labels, and publishers.